lukin-oleksiy/percona-server/CONTRIBUTING.md

 ./mtr main.1st
 ```

-When the test is OK, you're ready to setup your favorite IDE for the project development.
-The build script above will give you a clue what CMake parameters to add to project in IDE.
+When the tests are OK, you're ready to set up your favorite IDE for the project development.
+The build script above will give you a clue what CMake parameters to add to the project in IDE.

 To be able to run the mysqld binary in your IDE, first run the following command in the "mysql-test" directory of the build tree:
 ```